 Lithium brines and lithium minerals are processed differently into a range of lithium chemicals which are then sold into either the technical or chemical market.

 Lithium supply is also forecast to grow rapidly in response to rapidly growing demand.
-However, there are a range of forecasts for the supply/demand balance is difficult to predict for a sector evolving so quickly.
+However, there are a range of forecasts as the supply/demand balance is difficult to predict for a sector evolving so quickly.
 It is worth noting that:

 - Supply from new projects often takes longer and is less than forecast;